ajay1685/ajay1685.github.io/_pages/cv.md

 * Raman Imaging
   * Map crystalline domain for implat material (Poly-L-lactic acid) using raman imaging.
 * Chromatography
-  * Extraction and analysis melanin content of milk products using LC-MS and GC-MS.
+  * Extraction and analysis of melanin from milk products using LC-MS and GC-MS.

 Publications
 ======